What Are AI Regulations?

 United States

-The U.S. has no comprehensive federal AI law but adopts a sectoral and state-driven approach:
+The U.S. lacks a single federal AI law but has robust sectoral and state-level frameworks.

-• New York: Enforces bias audits for automated hiring systems.
+- New York: Requires bias audits for automated employment systems.

-• Other states like Illinois and Massachusetts are exploring laws on biometric data and facial recognition.
+- Illinois and Massachusetts: Lead on biometric data and facial recognition laws.

 How Are States Currently Regulating AI Systems?